vegaprotocol/documentation/docs/node-operators/migration-guides/smart-contracts-migration.md

 The `--submitter` and `--nonce` parameters will be shared prior to the upgrade.
 :::

 The Vega team will then submit the signature to the contract.
 Anyone can call the [`is_nonce_used`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L87-L91) method on the contract.
-Before the call, this should return false, and true after.
+Before the call, this should return `false`, and `true` after.

 ### Step 6: Deploy the collateral bridge contract (Vega team)
 The Vega team will then deploy the updated version of the collateral bridge contract.
 The code can be found in [ERC20 Bridge Logic Restricted](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/ERC20_Bridge_Logic_Restricted.sol).